Context

 The agricultural sector faces interconnected challenges, from skyrocketing costs of fertilizer due to the war in Ukraine to unsustainable practices such as the overuse of fertilizers and pesticides, monoculture farming, and soil erosion.
 Moreover, these challenges are compounded by climate change, particularly in low- and middle-income countries, which are disproportionately impacted by climate-related damages.
 These risks to the agriculture sector contribute to global food insecurity and acute poverty.

-In 2021, agricultural ODA funding totaled US$9.9 billion, and agricultural ODA comprised between 5% and 6% of total ODA from 2017-2021.
+In 2022, agricultural ODA funding totaled US$15 billion.
 With mounting risks on the agricultural sector and its sensitivity to the climate crisis, increased and debt-conscious donor funding is essential for achieving the SDGs, protecting livelihoods, improving food security, and building resilience to climate change.

-After peaking at US$10.8 billion in 2020, agricultural ODA fell to US$9.9 billion in 2021.
-Similarly, donor’s prioritization of agriculture as a share of total ODA decreased from 6% in 2020 to 5% in 2021.
-The decrease in agricultural ODA could be related to reprioritized donor spending during the COVID-19 pandemic.
+After peaking in 2020, agricultural ODA fell in 2021 before recovering in 2022.
+The de-prioritization of agriculture as a share of total ODA in 2021 could be related to reallocated donor spending during the COVID-19 pandemic.

 What are the top sectors in agriculture?